 - Navigating USDA Funding by Food System 6 Blog

-While USDA grants and low-interest loans can be a great option, be prepared for a longer time to capital wait period when applying to programs.
+While USDA grants and low-interest loans can be a great option, be prepared for a longer time to capital wait period when applying to these programs.
 Additionally, many programs have a % matching component to receive the loan.
 Steward funding can be a great option to stack on top of USDA loan and grant programs and we are happy to work with farms using a blended source of capital to meet farm finance needs.

 Note: This is by no means an exhaustive list of resources.
-Please reach out to your local USDA rep to receive the most up to date information.
+Please reach out to your local USDA rep to receive the most up-to-date information.